Lukefrotts227/Lukefrotts227/README.md

 - 👋 Hi, I’m Lukas an incoming sophmore at Montclair State University.
-I Enjoy coding in my free time.
-Love learning new things.
-Currently learning C and revisiting my two hackathon projects.
+I Enjoy coding in my free time and I love learning new things.
+Currently learning C and revisiting my three hackathon projects.
-- 🌱 I’m currently learning learning C and data structures and algorithms right now, but also looking to see what other skills I can learn.
-I am also going through the harvard cs50 course right now.
+- 🌱 I’m currently teaching myself C and data structures and algorithms, but also looking to see what other skills I can learn.
+I am also taking the Harvard cs50 course right now.
-- 💞️ I’m looking to collaborate on anything, I love learning new skills and working on projects.
+- 💞️ I’m looking to collaborate on anything.
+I love learning new skills and working on projects.
 - 📫 my linkedin is in/lukas-frotton-07b79422b.
-- ☕ I am always looking into to new project ideas so I can learn more.
-I will be attending hackathons in the future.
+- ☕ I am always looking into new project ideas.
+I will be attending more hackathons in the future.

 <!---